hannaerickson/ikeya/journals/Tyler_Byrd.md

 Tuesday, January 24, 2023
 I worked on a feature on the "Room View" page so that the “Dashboard,” “Add Furniture,” and “Update Room” buttons are visible only when the room is viewed by the creator of the room.
 If the room does not belong to the logged-in user, then those buttons are not visible.
 After a full day on this feature, I was finally able to get it working!
 I fixed the issue by simplifying my code.
 Instead of having a separate function to check whether the username of the logged-in user matches the username of the room creator, I completed that conditional check directly in the JSX code.

 The ah-ha moment of the day was that sometimes if you run into a persistent issue, it is helpful to ask a team member for assistance.
-Since I worked on this issue for a few days, I asked Hannah if I could talk through the bug with her, and we were ultimately able to fix the problem together with the assistance of an SEIR.
+Since I worked on this issue for a few days, I asked Hanna if I could talk through the bug with her, and we were ultimately able to fix the problem together with the assistance of an SEIR.

 Wednesday, January 25, 2023
 I created a unit test for our “Update a Room” function.
 This was my first time developing a unit test, so it took some additional research to figure out the process.
 Once I created the test, I changed a few values within my unit test to confirm that the unit test was working as expected and that the unit test checks the correct elements.